TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

       Whenever your change introduces a breaking change, it is **mandatory** to put **!!!** in front of the keyword.

 [WIP]
    Work In Progress.
-This flag is not mandatory; will be removed, once the final version of a change is available.
+This flag is not mandatory and must be added before the other keywords; will be removed, once the final version of a change is available.
 Changes marked WIP are never merged.

 So say you want to add a breaking feature which is still work in progress, you would use ``!!![WIP][FEATURE] Transform Lead to Gold`` as your summary line.